 Obesity Surgery benefits surgeons performing obesity/metabolic surgery, general surgeons and surgical residents, endoscopists, anesthetists, support staff, nurses, dietitians, psychiatrists, psychologists, plastic surgeons, internists including endocrinologists and diabetologists, nutritional scientists, and those dealing with eating disorders.

-- Obesity Surgery is the official journal of the International Federation for the Surgery of Obesity and Metabolic Disorders [IFSO].
+- We are the official journal of the International Federation for the Surgery of Obesity and Metabolic Disorders (IFSO).

-- A premier interdisciplinary and international forum for the dissemination of research and clinical knowledge on all aspects of bariatric / metabolic surgery for anyone interested in this specialty.
+- Our journal is a premier interdisciplinary and international forum for the dissemination of research and clinical knowledge on all aspects of bariatric/metabolic surgery.

-- With a focus on promoting inclusiveness, Obesity Surgery aims to actively work internationally to increase the awareness of obesity and associated comorbid conditions while being committed to decreasing the stigma of obesity.
+- We welcome papers from all disciplines involved in the surgical treatment and care of patients suffering from severe obesity.
+With our focus on promoting inclusiveness, we aim to increase awareness of obesity and associated comorbid conditions, while also decreasing the stigma of obesity.

-- 98% of authors who answered a survey reported that they would definitely or probably publish in the journal again.
+- We provide high levels of author satisfaction, with 98% of our published authors reporting that they would definitely or probably publish with us again.